 In addition to that, there are things that [Republicans] overtly said they want to do.
 They said they want to go after the Affordable Care Act.
 Remember, we were one vote away from losing [it] and the protections of things such as people with pre-existing conditions.
 All that is at stake now, and we can be in a situation where if we don’t vote, we can lose.
 That means people with diabetes, hypertension or any [other] pre-existing condition can find themselves unable to get insurance.
 There are so many issues that are life and death for many people that are on this ballot.
 This is, unequivocally, the most important midterm election of my lifetime.
 People have to know there’s an urgency here that we have to get out and vote.

-Do you think it’s possible that Democrats can not only take the House but the Senate as well?
+Do you think it’s possible that Democrats take the House and the Senate?

 I think it’s possible.
 It may not be likely, but it’s possible.
 We saw a situation where people didn’t think Donald Trump could win, but it ended up being something that happened.
 We can definitely do this, but it’s going to depend upon voter turnout.
 If people vote in levels we’ve never seen before, we can not only take the House back but we can also take the Senate back.
 Remember, the Senate has different responsibilities.
 For example, they deal with judges; that’s really critical right now as we just saw in the Supreme Court, not to mention district courts and appellate courts.
 We have to act as if everything is in our hands.
 Everything is, indeed, possible.
 Folks in this country, especially within the Black community, know that human history and American history, in particular, are a perpetual testimony to the achievement of the impossible.